Swrve/swrve-unity-sdk/README.md

 ### In-App Messaging Deeplinks

-When creating in-app messages in Swrve, you **must** configure message buttons to direct users to perform a custom action when clicked.
+When creating in-app messages in Swrve, you can configure message buttons to direct users to perform a custom action when clicked.
 For example, you might configure a button to direct the app user straight to your app store.
-To enable this feature, you must configure deeplinks by performing the actions outlined below.
+For more information about creating in-app messages in Swrve, see [Creating In-App Messages](http://docs.swrve.com/user-documentation/in-app-messaging/creating-in-app-messages/).

+Swrve's default deeplink behaviour is to treat custom actions as URLs and therefore use your existing custom URL scheme.
+Custom URL schemes need to be configured on a per platform basis.

 If you would like to process the custom action completely on your own, you must add a custom listener to the Swrve SDK before its initialization.
-There is no default action for deeplinks in the Unity SDK.

 ```
 private class CustomButtonListener : ISwrveCustomButtonListener {